Updated on November 9, 2020 by Lyric Fergusson

 21 Engaging Activities for 15-Month-Olds

 Is your little one in that stage where they mimic everything you do?
 Utilize this adorable cleaning set to channel that energy!
 Encourage your toddler to “clean” alongside you as you tend to household chores.
-They’ll be excited that you’re playing together and you’ll be able to get a few things done around the house that aren’t work related.
+They’ll be excited that you’re playing together, and you’ll be able to get a few things done around the house!

 Encourage your little one to explore their inner architect with these Mega Bloks.
 These giant multi-colored blocks can be used to build towers and castles and anything else your toddler can imagine.
 These blocks also help them achieve their developmental milestones and gain a sense of spatial awareness all while having fun!

 The words “mess-free” always bring happy tears to my eyes.
 This amazing aqua-mat will spark your kiddos’ imagination while allowing you to have much-needed hands-off time to work or fold some laundry.
 It just requires the mat and some water.
 If your little spills, no biggie!
 It’s just H2O!